andr-ew/brds/README.md

 - hold both keys to switch between bank/step scope
 - copy/insert actions:
   - insert blank step (rest): step + next, or just next while recording
-  - copy step: hold keyboard note + next (some for recording/not recording). will add a gate tie, so it's basically like increasing note duration
+  - copy step (tie): hold keyboard note + next (same for recording/not recording).
+    - will add a gate tie, so it's basically like increasing note duration
+    - will offset remaining steps in sequence
+  - copy step (repeat): while sequencer is stopped, hold step + step insert repetitions between those steps.
+    - while a step is held, the steps component grows to fill the bottom row of the grid

 modulo option in sum & diff mix modes
 - wrap around a single octave or the full octave range